rcardin/rcardin.github.io/_posts/2017-04-10-dependency-dot.markdown

 #### Conclusions
 Summing up, we gave a definition of dependency in software engineering.
-We tried to understand why dependency among components should be minimize.
+We tried to understand why dependency among components should be minimized.
 We revised how UML helps us to visually manage the dependencies, in object oriented world.
 With this information, we tried to formalize a formula to calculate the degree of dependency between two class.